mdlayher/corerad/website/content/_index.md

 Future goals include:

 - dynamic router advertisement configuration via HTTP and/or gRPC APIs
-- online configuration reload when `SIGHUP` is received
 - expanded HTTP API capabilities
 - better support for *BSD and other platforms (these mostly work today, with some caveats)